JIAOGULAN Overview Information

 JIAOGULAN Side Effects & Safety

 Jiaogulan is POSSIBLY SAFE when taken by mouth short-term (up to 4 months).
-It can cause some side effects such as severe nausea and increased bowel movements.
+In some people, it may cause side effects such as severe nausea and increased bowel movements.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Jiaogulan is POSSIBLY UNSAFE when taken by mouth during pregnancy.
 One of the chemicals in jiaogulan has been linked to possible birth defects.